 The second best time to visit Toronto is during the autumn months of September to October when the summer warmth still lingers.
 The Toronto International Film Festival and the Toronto International Art Fair happen in September and draw large crowds.

 Someone who lives in Toronto is called a Torontonian.
-English and French are the two official languages of Canada with Mandarin and Italian languages are widely spoken as well.
+English and French are the two official languages of Canada with Mandarin and Italian languages being widely spoken as well.

 Yes, Toronto is a friendly city, regardless of ethnic and cultural background.
 The city is also family, pet, and youth-friendly as many things are catered for family fun activities.